tfdemo/tfdemo/README.md

 # Tfdemo

-A demo project for for our *TechForum Meetup*.
+A demo project for our *TechForum Meetup*.